niklhart/kldest/README.md

 The distributions $P$ and $Q$ may be uni- or multivariate, and they may be discrete, continuous or mixed discrete/continuous.

-Different estimation algorithms are provided, either based on nearest neighbour density estimation or kernel density estimation.
-Confidence intervals for KL divergence can also be computed, either via bootstrapping or subsampling.
+Different estimation algorithms are provided for continuous distributions, either based on nearest neighbour density estimation or kernel density estimation.
+Confidence intervals for KL divergence can also be computed, either via subsampling (preferred) or bootstrapping.

 ## Installation